-• Patrol services on the night shift.
-This assumes Kensington will provide their own police services during busier times but not on a "night shift," illustrated by the 12-hour shift times below, would be covered by a contract.
-This time period (9pm to 9am) results in an average of slightly more than one call for service per day during the shift and would take approximately 3 FTE officers (one per shift) to provide shift coverage.
+- Patrol services on the night shift.
+This assumes Kensington will provide their own police services during busier times but not on a "night shift."
 Two sergeants and two officers would be eliminated from Kensington's "Phase 1 police force."
-Estimated annual contract cost: \$434,803.

-Investigative services for all Kensington 'major' crimes.
+This option is detailed further in the next report section.
+Estimated annual contract cost for one option type: \$434,803. - Investigative services for all Kensington 'major' crimes.
 Instead of Kensington patrol-based sworn personnel focusing on investigative services, Kensington could contract all major crime investigation (e.g., "Part 1 Crimes" as defined by the FBI).
 This would result in enhanced community-oriented policing efforts on behalf of Kensington sworn staff as they would not be involved with investigations.
 In 2016 there were 59 Part 1 crimes in Kensington, mostly burglary and thefts.
-Assuming one-third of these have investigative leads, approximately 20 crimes would be investigated on contract.
-Benchmarks suggest approximately 32 hours of investigative effort per Part 1 crime.
+Assuming one-third of these have investigative leads, approximately 20 crimes would be investigative effort per Part 1 crime.
 An estimated hourly rate of \$75/hour for such services is reasonable.
-Estimated annual contract cost: \$48,00014.

-- Property and evidence services.
+Estimated annual contract cost: \$48,000. - Property and evidence services.
 These services, largely linked to investigated crimes above and "lost property," would likely be based on number of transactions occurring.
 This is difficult to estimate as such input / output processing is not currently known.
 However, a modest fee is reasonable.
 Estimated annual contract cost: \$10,000. - Crime Scene Investigation (CSI) services.
 Such services would be contracted to another agency to collect evidence, thereby freeing Kensington sworn staff from performing such functions.
 Collection of evidence is a perishable skill better performed by staff that perform this regularly.
 Even if all of the Part 1 crimes per year had a technician response at the hourly rate noted previously, with 3-hours collection/processing time is reasonable for a cost estimate.
-Estimated annual contract cost: \$13,275.15
+Estimated annual contract cost: \$13,275. - Records management services.
+Includes the processing, maintenance and customer service activities associated with crime report processing, citation management, and very well may include public records request services.
+These workload activities are difficult to estimate as they can fluctuate from year-to-year.
+It is likely this would be contracted out at an FTE portion of one records specialist (estimate 0.25 FTE).
+Estimated annual contract cost: \$17,500. - Executive Management.
+Kensington could engage a contract policing agency to provide a police manager, effectively acting as a 'Kensington Chief,' to provide oversight to an in-house Kensington police operation.
+This would likely be a

-14 \$75 x 32-hours x 20 crimes = \$48,000 per annum.
+&lt;sup>15 \$75 x 32-hours x 20 crimes = \$48,000 per annum.